 How about supporting motorbikes?

 We know that a good motorbike is the first assurance for a memorable trip, so we have invested a lot in the vehicles.
 All the bikes we offer are imported from Japan and of excellent condition.
 They may not be brand new motorbikes, but they are undoubtedly good enough to conquer the country’s toughest routes.
-Here are the bikes we have for you: Honda CRF250L, Honda XR 250R, Honda XR 150L, Nouvo Yamaha 125cc, New 100cc Air Blade Series 2011.
+Here are the bikes we have for you: Honda CRF250L, Honda XR 250R, Honda XR 150L, Nouvo Yamaha 125cc, New 100cc Air Blade Series 2011, check the motorbike rental

 The price of our tours does not often include spare motorbikes, but we offer a reasonable price for additional bikes.
 In case the motorcycle you use on the trip breaks down for some reason, you can have an alternative one to replace immediately.